ABOUT

 ZACH

-Fitness is Personal to Me
+Fitness is Personal

 I founded Black Dog Fitness to help others who are suffering from mental health conditions.

 I struggled with an undiagnosed mental illness for years.
 I finally realized what was wrong when I saw a video called “I have a black dog and his name is depression.”
 That was me.
-I had a black dog.
+I have a black dog.

 I have Depression.

-CREDENTIALS
+MY CREDENTIALS

 • United States Air Force Academy graduate